seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 ### 6a.
 The supply scan — mandatory, cached, never re-derived per run

-Four structural sweeps run after the freeze (§5 step 4) and before any setup is published. **They are not priced inputs and they do not obey the 15-minute rule**: a vesting schedule does not change between morning and afternoon, and treating it as if it did would spend the freshness window on data that has none.
-Each carries its own age limit, is stored in `analyst/state.json` with the date it was read, and is refreshed only when stale.
-A run that finds every sweep fresh performs no fetch at all and says nothing about it.
+The sweeps below run after the freeze (§5 step 4) and before any setup is published. **They are not priced inputs and they do not obey the 15-minute rule**: a vesting schedule does not change between morning and afternoon, and treating it as if it did would spend the freshness window on data that has none.
+Each carries its own age limit, is stored in `analyst/state.json` with the date it was read, and is refreshed only when stale — except the exchange list, which has no cache and is read on every run (below).
+A run that finds every other sweep fresh performs no other fetch and says nothing about it.

 **A sweep is also stale when the rule that defines it has changed — and the rule that